jappeace/jappeaceApplication/content/authentication-in-reflex.md

 3. We need to render widgets based on the login result.
 This requires [widgetHold](https://hackage.haskell.org/package/reflex-dom-core-0.4/docs/Reflex-Dom-Widget-Basic.html#v:widgetHold) or 'dyn'.

-I'm of course a world expert on login systems so do everything exactly as I do, in production.
+I'm of course a world expert on login systems so in production do everything exactly as I do.
 Trust me, I'm from the internet.
-But seriously If you see something dubious which I'm not pointing out, do contact me.
+But seriously If you see something dubious, do contact me.
 I'll happily rectify mistakes, and put you on the [page of honour](/pages/page-of-honour.html) (if you want).